 You can use animations in a mobile app to tell a story.
 With stories, you can easily convey the message or a feature of your app to the user.

-Unobtrusive and engaging animations can help improve the user experience by easing the interaction and communication.
+As you can see above, there are various uses of animations in mobile apps.
+Unobtrusive and engaging animations can help improve the user experience by easing interaction and communication.
 They make the user interface smoother.
-However, be careful when using animation.
-If used inappropriately or too often, it can distract and even frustrate users.
-Remember that your app’s priority is always to provide value to the user, and animations should serve this aim.
+However, be careful while using them.
+If used inappropriately or too often, they can distract and even frustrate users.
+Remember that your mobile app’s priority is always to provide value to the user, and animations should serve this aim.